Enhancing Dynamic Range of Sub-Quantum-Limit Measurements via Quantum Deamplification

 {\it QD-based sensing with TACT interactions.}--- Building on the above discussion, we now delve into a more detailed examination of our proposal.
-We employ the TACT squeezing model~\cite{Ueda1993PRA}, governed by the Hamiltonian $\hat{H}_{\rm TACT}=\chi(\hat{S}_y\hat{S}_z+\hat{S}_z\hat{S}_y)$ with interaction strength $\chi$, where $\hat{S}_{x,y,z}=\sum_{k=1}^N \hat\sigma_{x,y,z}^{(k)}/2$ are the collective spin operators and $\hat\sigma_{x,y,z}^{(k)}$ the Pauli operators for the $k$-th atom.
+We employ the TACT squeezing model~\cite{Ueda1993PRA}, governed by the Hamiltonian $\hat{H}_{\rm TACT}=-\chi(\hat{S}_y\hat{S}_z+\hat{S}_z\hat{S}_y)$ with interaction strength $\chi$, where $\hat{S}_{x,y,z}=\sum_{k=1}^N \hat\sigma_{x,y,z}^{(k)}/2$ are the collective spin operators and $\hat\sigma_{x,y,z}^{(k)}$ the Pauli operators for the $k$-th atom.
 The structure of our QD-based quantum interferometer is shown in Fig.~\ref{fig2}(a).
-It begins with a CSS as the initial state $|\Psi_0\rangle$, followed by the application of the TACT interaction twice [also cf. Fig.~\ref{fig1}(c)].
-The first instance of TACT interaction precedes the phase encoding process, serving to prepare an entangled probe state, while the second application takes place after phase encoding, facilitating nonlinear readout.
+It starts from a CSS $|\Psi_0\rangle$, with all spins polarized along the $x$-direction, followed by the application of the TACT interaction twice [also cf. Fig.~\ref{fig1}(c)].
+The first instance of TACT interaction precedes the phase encoding process, serving to prepare an entangled probe state, while the second application takes place after phase encoding, facilitating interaction-based readout~\cite{nolan17optimal,Haine2018PRA,liu23cyclic,cao23detection}.
 The encoded phase is inferred from the collective spin $\hat S_y$ through projective measurements.

 The phase estimation accuracy is characterized by the mean squared error (MSE) with respect to the actual phase $\phi$, $\epsilon(\phi)= \sum\nolimits_m{[\phi-\phi_{\rm est}(m)]^2 p(m|\phi)},$ where $p(m|\phi)$ denotes the conditional probability of measurement outcome $m$, and is given by $p(m|\phi) = |\langle m|\hat{U}(t_2)e^{-i\phi \hat{S}_z}\hat{U}(t_1)|\Psi_0\rangle|^2$, with $|m\rangle\equiv|S=N/2,S_y=m\rangle$ being the eigenstate of $\hat S_y$ with eigenvalue $m$.
 Here, $\hat{U}(t)=e^{-i\hat{H}_{\rm TACT}t}$, and $t_1$, $t_2$ represent the evolution time parameters for the two TACT segments.
 The optimal values of $t_1$ and $t_2$ are to be found through optimization.
 We assume a linear estimator $\phi_{\rm est}(m)=am$, and the optimal $a$ is determined from the measurement outcome distribution~\cite{ThurtellPRR2024}.
 Our goal is to achieve optimal sensitivity for phase $\phi$ in a prior phase range $\delta\phi$.
 Assuming a Gaussian prior phase distribution centered at zero, ${\cal P}_{\delta \phi}(\phi) = \exp{[-{\phi^2}/{(\sqrt{2}\delta\phi)^2}]/{\sqrt{2\pi(\delta\phi)^2}}},$ we minimize the MSE averaged over the prior distribution, defining the Bayesian mean squared error (BMSE): $(\Delta \phi)^2 = \int{d\phi \;\epsilon(\phi){\cal P}_{\delta \phi}(\phi)}.$